 WHERE: Central Reading Room & North Reading Room

 The theme of this year’s Open Access Week is Open In Order To . . ..
-Visit the Central Reading Room and North Reading Room to see posters promoting and explaining open access and related topics, and add your own ideas to our white board, and share online #openinorderto @SBULibrary.
+Visit the Central Reading Room to see posters promoting and explaining open access and related topics, and share your own ideas online #openinorderto @SBULibrary.

 Tuesday, October 24

 FEATURING: Lane Rasberry, Wikipedia Editor; Marika Cifor, Bowdoin College

 SBU students and faculty can help diversify Wikipedia!

 Wikipedia wields enormous power in creating knowledge for/about the world.
 A diverse group of editors–women, people of color, ethnic/minority and marginalized peoples, and LBGTQ–is essential to shaping this source of global knowledge.

 No experience is necessary!
 The event is free, but please bring your laptop and charger.
 Snacks and drinks will be provided!

 WHEN: 1:00 PM – 2:00 PM